 MTRC uses a detailed scoring sheet to assess each horse & rider at the competitive rides.
 Click HERE to see a sample scoring sheet in Adobe PDF format.
-You must have Acobat Reader to see the form, if you don't have Acobat, click HERE to download the latest version.Below is an explanation of scoring and definitions that are used in the scoring process, and are located on the back of the scoring sheet. .
+You must have Acrobat Reader to see the form, if you don’t have Acrobat, click HERE to download the latest version.Below is an explanation of scoring and definitions that are used in the scoring process, and are located on the back of the scoring sheet. .
 Email Kelli if you have any questions.

 Grades of Lameness

 Grade 1 Difficult to observe; not consistently apparent.